 Last updated: October 4, 2022

-“Session Cookies” are removed from user’s device once they close their browser session.
-“Persistent Cookies” last for longer periods on user’s device—after the user closes its browser session.
+“Session cookies” are removed from a user’s device once they close their browser session.
+“Persistent cookies” last for longer periods on a user’s device—after the user closes their browser session.
 Users can delete previously set persistent cookies manually or configure the browser settings to delete cookies, as further described below.

-First-party cookies are set directly by the website that the users are visiting.
-Third-party cookies are set by a domain other than the one the users are visiting.
+First-party cookies are set directly by the website that the user is visiting.
+Third-party cookies are set by a domain other than the one the user is visiting.
 For the purpose of this policy, these are cookies that are set by our service providers, such as Google Analytics.

 To find out more about cookies, including how to see what cookies have been set, you can visit the following websites: www.aboutcookies.org and www.allaboutcookies.org.